-The onboard I/O devices are PS/2 Keyboard, PS/2 Mouse, serial ports COM1 and COM2, Printer, four USB, AC97 sound and Game port.
+The onboard I/O devices are PS/2 Keyboard, PS/2 Mouse, COM1, COM2, Printer, Four USB, AC97 sound and game ports.
 The view angle of drawing shown here is from the back panel of the housing.

 PS/2 Keyboard: For standard keyboard, which is using a PS/2 plug.